features, target, and weights

 New implementations

-If obs is being overloaded, then typically it suffices to overload LearnAPI.target(learner, observations) where observations = obs(learner, data) and data is any documented supported data in calls of the form fit(learner, data), and to add a declaration of the form
+If obs is being overloaded, then typically it suffices to overload LearnAPI.target(learner, observations) where observations = obs(learner, data) and data is any documented supported data in calls of the form fit(learner, data), and to then add a declaration of the form

 LearnAPI.target(learner, data) = LearnAPI.target(learner, obs(learner, data))